L-Sherry/Localize-Me-Tools/doc/SoYouWannaTranslate.md

 the locale you are adding will be used, so here `Norsk` will be displayed if you are running the game in japanese.

-Now write this in a `package.json` to make the various mod loader happy:
+Now write this in a `package.json` to make the various mod loader implementations happy:

 ```
 {